top of page

 The game benefits from being held at such a fine facility.
 The Ravens have nice facilities and offerings for the team and fans.

 The large video boards, known as RavensVision, past both end zones are amazing visual spectacles.
-There are plenty of 22-foot long LED screens that were recently added to the upper level concourses.
+There are plenty of 22-foot-long LED screens that are located on the upper-level concourses.
 These screens are big enough to be a normal video screen at many stadiums, and here, they are just for patrons on the concourse to enjoy.
-These go along with relatively new large LED screens at the entrance gates.
-The signage around the stadium is consistent, modern and appropriate.
+These go along with large LED screens at the entrance gates.
+The signage around the stadium is consistent, modern, and appropriate.

 The Ravens souvenir stands will be closed, but many smaller stands will be available for Army-Navy game merchandise.